How To Hire A Ghostwriter

 If you find that you’re putting off talking to your ghost, it’s a good time to pick up the phone.
 Tell her what’s going on and let her help you.
 It’s not uncommon to hit a snag and need a little assistance.
 For instance, if you’re working on notes about your life story, you may want to talk to your ghost on the phone.
 She can help you navigate this emotional journey.

 Personally, I love to shoot emails back and forth with my clients throughout the week.
-I also will pick up the phone to talk to each client at least once a month.
+In addition, I will pick up the phone to talk to each client at least once a month.
 Frequent communication is key to a good relationship.

 With a great concept, a little bit of help, and a lot of preparation, your book can become a reality and a success.
 If you realize that you need to hire a ghostwriter, please email me, and let me know how I can help.